Maythunguyen/contact-lists/README.md

 - User can Create new contacts, Edit, Delete contacts.

+- Make the sidebar menu items functional

-- Add Lazy Load, make better UI
+- Add lazy loading and improve the UI